Srivathsav-max/fintrid/README.md

-# Fintrid – AI-Powered TRID Analysis Platform
+# Fintrid – AI-Powered TRID Analysis & Document Diff Platform

-Fintrid is an end-to-end platform for analyzing Loan Estimates (LE) and Closing Disclosures (CD) with AI to ensure TRID (TILA-RESPA Integrated Disclosure) compliance, catch costly tolerance violations, and explain complex loan terms in plain English.
+Fintrid is an **end-to-end AI platform** that analyzes Loan Estimates (LE) and Closing Disclosures (CD) for **TRID (TILA-RESPA Integrated Disclosure)** compliance, performs fee-level document diffing, and produces compliance-ready audit reports with visual highlights.

 > **Disclaimer:** Fintrid is a decision-support and review tool.
 It does **not** provide legal advice and does not replace required regulatory reviews.